 Dougga archaeological site

-The archaeological site of Dougga is located in the northwestern region of Tunisia, perched on the top of a hill at an altitude of 571 m overlooking the fertile valley of Wadi Khalled.
-Before the annexation of Numidia by Rome, Thugga had more than six centuries of history and was, in all likelihood, the first capital of the Numidian kingdom.
-It flourished in Roman times but declined from the Byzantine period and during the Islamic period.
-The impressive ruins that are visible today give an idea of the resources available to a Romanized Numidian city.
+Dougga is located in northwestern Tunisia, perched on a hilltop at an altitude of 571 meters, overlooking the fertile valley of Wadi Khalled.
+Before the annexation of Numidia by Rome, Thugga had over six centuries of history and was likely the first capital of the Numidian kingdom.
+It thrived during Roman times but declined during the Byzantine and Islamic periods.
+The impressive ruins visible today provide insight into the resources of a Romanized Numidian city.

 Dougga Archaeological Site in Pictures